 I use these to generate an event time for 2000 subjects so that $\beta=2$ and $\log \lambda_0 = -4$.
 On the upper row (a) of the below plot I visualize the distribution of event times over subjects, as well as the true probability of surviving until time $t_{\text{max}}=100$, which is $S(100) = \exp(-100 h_ x)$.

-In survival analysis, the C-index of a prediction can be interpreted as the probability that, for a randomly chosen pair of comparable subjects, the one with the earlier event time has a higher predicted risk (lower survival probability).
+In survival analysis, the C-index of a prediction is computed as the proportion of concordant subject pairs divided by the total number of comparable subject pairs.
+A pair is concordant if the one with the earlier event time has a higher predicted risk (lower survival probability).
 A pair is comparable if we can unambiguously determine which subject had the earlier event (event times of both can't be censored).
 The maximum value is 1 (subjects ordered by survival probability are in the same order as the observed event times) and value 0.5 corresponds to random guessing.

 On the bottom row (b) of the previous plot is the event time as a function of the true survival probability.
 Also, I have computed the C-index which tells how concordant the predictions (survival probabilities until $t=100$) are with the fully observed event times (event_time) or the censored versions (surv_time).
 Now, this is the oracle model which knows the true event probability, but it doesn't achieve a perfect C-index of 1.
 This is because the event time data is "noisy", meaning that a subject A who has a higher hazard than subject B, can get a lower event time realization than subject B. So what is the theoretical maximum that we can achieve, and how does it depend on the different factors $\lambda_0$, $t_{\text{max}}$ and $\beta$?